oblivioncth/CLIFp/README.md

 See http://www.robvanderwoude.com/escapechars.php for more information.

 ## Exit Codes
 Once CLIFp has finished executing an exit code is reported that indicates the "error status" of the program, which can be useful for recording/determining issues.
-The exit code can be obtained by running the application in the following manner:
+The exit code can be obtained by running the application in the following manner, or by examining CLIFp.log:

     start /wait CLIFp.exe [parameters]
     echo %errorlevel%